eronoobos/Civ5FantasyMapScript/readme.txt

 -- allow mountains on 1 hex wide peninsulas. in general make mountain placement more lax
-	-- interregion ranges now do not ever form on coasts (hence can be gotten aroound -- 2 or 4 tiles are dropped from ranges when raised if they're large, to allow better passage -- experiment with "directedness" of continent expansion to avoid hexagonal shapes
+	-- interregion ranges now do not ever form on coasts (hence can be gotten aroound -- 2 or 4 tiles are dropped from ranges when raised if they're large, to allow better passage -- "directedness" of continent expansion to avoid hexagonal shapes -- similar favoring of eighths of its angle from the continental center of mass (calculated when painted)

 v12 --> v13
 -- switch jungles from grassland to plains